ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * One or more nodes leave the group - That is, the group is rekeyed when one or more current members spontaneously request to leave the group (see {{sec-leave-req}}), or when the Group Manager forcibly evicts them from the group, e.g., due to expired or revoked authorization (see {{sec-leaving}}).
 Therefore, a leaving node cannot access communications in the group after its leaving, thus ensuring forward security in the group.

-   Due to the set of stale Sender IDs distributed through the rekeying, this ensures that a node owning the latest group keying material does not store the authentication credentials of former group members (see {{Sections 12.2 and 13.1 of I-D.ietf-core-oscore-groupcomm}}).
+  Due to the set of stale Sender IDs distributed through the rekeying, this ensures that a node storing the latest group keying material does not store the authentication credentials of former group members (see {{Sections 12.2 and 13.1 of I-D.ietf-core-oscore-groupcomm}}).

 When the expiration time for the group keying material approaches or has passed, the Group Manager may want to extend the secure group operation, as considered appropriate.
 If the Group Manager does so, the Group Manager MUST rekey the group.